Mark Secrest Appraisals 202.718.2521 Washington DC 917.268.7477 New York

 (forthright)

-Mark is fee based and neither asks for nor accepts commissions, compensations or gratuities other than the hourly rate.
+We are fee based and neither asks for nor accepts commissions, compensations or gratuities other than the hourly rate.

 Please specify your purpose of an appraisal (intended use) i.e., fair market value, insurance, presale, etcetera.

-NOTE: While Mark cannot foretell a particular sales forums audience (number of buyers) a main concern is to consistently consult with and furnish clients with the best, most reliable sales platforms or other means of divestment.
+NOTE: While we cannot foretell a particular sales forums audience (number of buyers) a main concern is to consistently consult with and furnish clients with the best, most reliable sales platforms or other means of divestment.

-Little known facts to most potential clients are (that) art and antiques appraisers are not required to be licensed.
-Nor are there official Certified, Accredited or other titled designations of an appraiser by a state or federal agency.
-Along with this, there is no minimal standard nor professional conduct or code of ethics.
+Most potential clients are unaware that art and antiques appraisers are not required to be licensed.
+Nor are there State Certified or Accredited appraisers other than titled designations of professional appraisal organizations.

 (of overriding importance)

-Business is business, and do not be hesitant to request a resume and a sample appraisal report.
+Business is business, do not be hesitant to request a resume and a sample appraisal report.
 A professional appraiser should not be offended, resistant or reluctant to provide both.

 Mark encourages everyone to interview and consult a number of appraisers until you are reasonably confident and comfortable that an appraiser is a competent expert.